AxdeKlerk/Praise-The-Loud/Testing.md

-### 9. Testing
+## 9. Testing
-All functionality was tested manually by walking through user stories.
-Testing was carried out in Google Chrome and Firefox across desktop and mobile screen sizes.
+All functionality was tested manually by working through user stories.
+Testing was carried out in Google Chrome, Edge, Brave and Firefox across desktop and mobile screen sizes.
 DevTools were used to check responsiveness and console errors.
 Forms and dynamic elements were tested for validation, correct behaviour, and feedback.

-#### 9.1 User Stories
+### 9.1 User Stories

+Different user stories, as listed in the README.md 1.2.1, have been combined into new stories that bring together the different, but similar, elements for testing purposes.

-##### 9.1.1 What Was Tested
+#### 9.1.1 What Was Tested

-**9.1.1.1** This user story covers the full flow of registration, profile creation, and social link input.
+This user story covers the full flow of registration, profile creation, and social link input.

 As a **fan**, I can **register an account** so that I can **create a profile**.